sez11a/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/personalizing-site-experience.md

 # Personalizing Site Experience

 Liferay DXP comes out of the box with powerful tools to understand and deliver personalized experiences.
-The first step to delivering a personalized experience is to start with understanding, or Segmenting your users.
-User Segments are dynamically assigned User collections.
-Instead of manually assigning Users to the collection, Users are assigned to Segments based on shared attributes or behaviors.
+The first step to delivering a personalized experience is to start with understanding, or segmenting your users. [*User Segments*](./segmentation/creating-and-managing-user-segments.md) are dynamically assigned [*Collections*](../../content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md).
+Instead of manually assigning Users to the Collection, Users are assigned to Segments based on shared attributes or behaviors (see [Personalizing Collections](./experience-personalization/personalizing-collections.md) for more information).

 ## Segmentation